 Your Egg Retrieval

-Once your eggs have finished maturing, you will be scheduled for an egg retrieval.
-The egg retrieval process is an outpatient procedure (performed under twilight anesthesia) and typically only takes between 15-20 minutes.
-During the retrieval, your surgeon will retrieve several eggs from your ovaries with the help of a transvaginal ultrasound.
+Once your eggs have finished maturing, you will be scheduled for egg retrieval.
+The egg retrieval process is an outpatient procedure (performed under twilight anesthesia) and typically only takes between five to ten minutes.
+During the retrieval, your doctor will retrieve several eggs from your ovaries with the help of a transvaginal ultrasound.